ISC-Project-Phoenix/phnx_io_ros/README.md

 #### Publishes

 - `/odom_ack`: AckermannDrive messages that contain the current steering, speed and throttle/brake percentage.
-Steering values and speed are stored in there respective fields, however the acceleration field store either the current braking percentage or current throttle percentage depending on the received twist message.
+Steering values and speed are stored in their respective fields, however the acceleration field store either the current braking percentage or current throttle percentage depending on the received twist message.
 Note that the `steering_angle_velocity`